Skip to content

 About

 In mathematical signal processing we use a wide variety of approaches to replicating this automatic decomposition in computer programs.
-There are techniques that simply compute the axes of highest variation amongst data (like Principal Component Analysis), and there are techniques that seek to parameterize human knowledge in order to pull out interpretable components (like Morphological Component Analysis).
-There are more explicit approaches like mathematically beamforming data streams to isolate different source signals, and there are more implicit ones like training self-supervised neural networks to encode latent axes of interest as they see fit.
+There are techniques that simply separate components along axes of highest variation amongst (eg Principal Component Analysis), and there are nonlinear techniques that seek to parameterize these axes so as to pull out interpretable components (like Morphological Component Analysis).
+There are more explicit approaches like mathematically beamforming data streams in order to isolate different source signals, and there are more implicit ones like training self-supervised neural networks to encode latent axes of interest as they see fit.

 Welcome to my personal PyTorch library for exploring some of these concepts (and to host unit-tested code for reproducing results from my PhD thesis).